CodineerDigital/AutoDeletePro/README.md

 Script can also handle a list of vehicles to never delete (blacklist), or apply custom times to specific vehicle models (custom).

+It is encouraged to not disclose the "Debug" configuration setting to consumers as it is very verbose, but is very useful during troubleshooting to pin-point the exact failure.
+As such, the Debug option is ommitted from the below example but is referenced in the configuration markdown.

 Filename: config.json

 ```json